Muhammad-waqar-uit/SpeedRunHTML/README.md

 <h1>Styles for the html</h1>
-- bacground-color 'for the text background'
+- bacground-color 'for the text background' &
-- color 'for text color'
+- color 'for text color' &
-- Third item
+- 'for font' font-family &
+- 'font size' font-size &
+- 'text alignment' text-align